Daniel Morgan: Early years

-Daniel Morgan is believed to have been born in the village of Hunterdon County, New Jersey in Lebanon Township.
+Daniel Morgan is believed to have been born in the community of New Hampton in Lebanon Township, New Jersey.
 All four of his grandparents were Welsh immigrants who lived in Pennsylvania.
 Morgan's parents were born in Pennsylvania and then later moved to New Jersey together.
 Morgan was the fifth of seven children of James Morgan (1702–1782) and Eleanor Lloyd (1706–1748).
 When Morgan was 17, he left home following a fight with his father.
 After working at odd jobs in Pennsylvania, he moved to the Shenandoah Valley.
 He finally settled on the Virginia frontier, near what is now Winchester, Virginia.

 He worked clearing land, running a sawmill, and as a teamster.
 In a little more than two years, he saved enough to buy his own team.
 With multiple extra wagons, this operation quickly expanded into a thriving business.
 Morgan served as a civilian teamster during the French and Indian War with Daniel Boone, sometimes said to be his cousin.
 During the retreat from Fort Duquesne (Pittsburgh), he was punished with 500 lashes (a usually fatal sentence) for attacking an officer.
 Morgan thus acquired a disdain for British authorities and their treatment of provincials.
 Later, when he led troops, he banned flogging.

-He then met Abigail Curry; they married and had two daughters, Nancy and Betsy.
-Abigail would teach him how to read and write.
+He continued as a wagoner, which much of the profits initially being spent on alcohol, gambling, and female company, and resulted in several appearances before a Virginia magistrate, for charges from assault, through the burning down of a neighbours tobacco shed, to horse theft.
+Though he earned enough to purchase a house, between Winchester and Battletown, with 225 acres of land, and ten slaves, by 1774.
+He would meet Abigail Curry, who would teach him to read and write, and by who he would have two daughters, Nancy and Betsy, and later marry.

 Morgan later served as a rifleman in the provincial forces assigned to protect the western settlements from French-backed Indian raids.
 He led a force that relieved Fort Edwards during its siege and successfully directed the defence afterward.
-Sometime after the war, he purchased a farm between Winchester and Battletown.
-By 1774, he was so prosperous that he owned ten slaves.
-That year, he served in Dunmore's War, taking part in raids on Shawnee villages in the Ohio Country.
+He served in Dunmore's War, taking part in raids on Shawnee villages in the Ohio Country.